opennlp/DeepPhrase/README.md

     - GloVe
     - FastText
     - Universal Sentence Encoder
-2. Mutliple Connectors for data persistence
+2. Mutliple Connectors for data persistence - MongoDB, Redis, Apache kafka

 3. Inbuilt Support for Concept Drift - users have the option to schedule the update to their query phrases so that we can naturally deal with the problem of concept drift.